 Here are the step-by-step bullet points for a typical dial indicator calibration procedure:

-• Establish a reference point: Set up the dial indicator to retract the plunger or “zero”.
-Use the mounting device to secure the indicator in place.
+- Establish a reference point: Set the dial indicator to retract the plunger or ” ero.”
+Secure the indicator in place with the mounting device.

-• Test the dial indicator: Place the calibration standard against the plunger of the dial indicator and adjust the mounting device until the plunger is in contact with the standard.
-Take a reading on the dial indicator and compare it to the known measurements of the calibration standard.
+- Test the dial indicator: Place the calibration standard against the dial indicator’s plunger and adjust the mounting device until the plunger is in contact with the standard.
+Take a reading on the dial indicator and compare it to the calibration standard’s known measurements.
 Record any discrepancies.

-• Verify the calibration: Once the dial indicator reads accurately, retest it on the calibration standard at several points to ensure it remains accurate throughout its range.
-Record the measurements for each point.
+- Verify the calibration: Once the dial indicator reads accurately, retest it on the calibration standard at several points to ensure it remains accurate throughout its range.
+Record the measurements for each moment.

-• Repeat the calibration: Calibrate the dial indicator regularly according to your organization’s quality management system or industry standards to ensure it remains accurate over time.
+- Repeat the calibration: To ensure accuracy over time, calibrate the dial indicator regularly according to your oorganization’squality management system or industry standards.

 Given below are the detailed steps of the plunger dial gauge calibration procedure: